Predictive Process Model Monitoring using Recurrent Neural Networks: Related work and motivation

-Typically, it is hard for regular next-in-sequence-based approaches to look far ahead into the future as illustrated in \cite{DBLP:conf/bpm/0001DR19}.
-This can be mitigated by using various solutions such as using more prefix information to detail the surroundings of the prediction \cite{DBLP:conf/bpm/0001DR19,DBLP:conf/icpm/Pasquadibisceglie19}.
-However, alternatively it is possible to consider a process execution trace in windows or buckets, and making an abstraction in the form of a process model existing of relations between activities there is a higher chance of learning at least where a process as a whole is headed on a different level of granularity.
-This mimics not just creating an image, but a movie out of the process in the form of consecutive representations of a process model.
-This allows to answer particular objectives (in LTL) as outlined in Section \ref{sec:ppmlit}.
+The setup allows to answer particular (control-flow) objectives (in LTL) similar to the ones outlined in Section \ref{sec:ppmlit}.
 Rather than using predefined objectives, however, in PAM a multi-activity result is provided in the form of relations between all activities at once.
 Consider for example a loan application process which we base on the well-known example of the 2012 BPI Challenge\footnote{\url{https://data.4tu.nl/repository/uuid:3926db30-f712-4394-aebc-75976070e91f}}.
-It is useful to know what activities are likely to occur next, e.g., whether an application will be rejected in the future (A\_Declined), however, this is a granular prediction.
+It is useful to know what activities are likely to occur next, e.g., whether an application will be rejected in the future (A\_Declined), however, this is a fine-granular prediction.
 It is also useful to know what the underlying model is that generates the next activities.
 For example, rather than knowing when and if a loan will be accepted or rejected, it can be revealing to know that there exists an underlying cause in the form of an activity that has not occurred, or the occurrence of a particular activity before the claim was decided on.
 In Figure \ref{fig:example}, the loan application process of the 2012 and 2017\footnote{\url{https://data.4tu.nl/repository/uuid:5f3067df-f10b-45da-b98b-86ae4c7a310b}} BPI Challenge (which will be used in Section \ref{sec:eval}) is used as an illustration.
 We can see that the final window, which is our prediction target, also contains information about when and how many times the activities are executed (\textit{A\_Declined} happens first in the window (init), and just once, \textit{W\_Completeren aanvraag} is executed 3 times and is the last in the window) and in what order (after each \textit{A\_Declined}, \textit{W\_Completeren aanvraag} has to happen next due to the \textit{chain response} constraint).